g-milligan/reactproject/docs/SPA-SSR-SSG.md

 Load a single HTML file and JavaScript loads the entire UI including routes.

 Pros:
+- The react app can have multiple routes with fast load times

+Cons:
-- The react app can have multiple routes with fast load times, but this might be bad for Search Engine Optimization (SEO) since everything is loaded into a single web page.
+- This is bad for Search Engine Optimization (SEO) since everything is loaded into a single web page.

 In this project, the single page is a static HTML file: [index.html](../react-crash-2024/index.html)